Prime groupoid graded rings with applications to partial skew groupoid rings: Applications to partial skew groupoid rings

-The following theorem generalizes \cite[Theorem~12.4]{Lannstrom2021}.
+The following theorem generalizes \cite[Thm.~12.4]{Lannstrom2021}.

-\begin{theorem} Let $R$ be a nonzero $s$-unital ring and let $G$ be a groupoid.
-The following assertions are equivalent. \begin{enumerate} [{\rm(i)}] \item The groupoid ring $R[G]$ is prime; \item $G$ is connected and there is some $e \in G_0$ such that $R[G_e^e]$ is prime; \item $G$ is connected and, for every $e \in G_0,$ $R[G_e^e]$ is prime; \item $G$ is connected, $R$ is prime and there is some $e \in G_0$ such that $G_e^e$ has no non-trivial finite normal subgroup; \item $G$ is connected, $R$ is prime and, for every $e \in G_0,$ $G_e^e$ has no non-trivial finite normal subgroup. \end{enumerate} \end{theorem}
+\begin{theorem} Let $G$ be a groupoid and let $R$ be a nonzero $s$-unital ring.
+The following statements are equivalent: \begin{enumerate} [{\rm(i)}] \item The groupoid ring $R[G]$ is prime; \item $G$ is connected and there is some $e \in G_0$ such that the group ring $R[G_e^e]$ is prime; \item $G$ is connected and, for every $e \in G_0,$ the group ring $R[G_e^e]$ is prime; \item There is some $e \in G_0$ such that $\mathcal{O}_e$ is $R$-dense and $R[G_e^e]$ is prime; \item For every $e \in G_0,$ $\mathcal{O}_e$ is $R$-dense and $R[G_e^e]$ is prime; \item $G$ is connected, $R$ is prime and there is some $e \in G_0$ such that $G_e^e$ has no non-trivial finite normal subgroup; \item $G$ is connected, $R$ is prime and, for every $e \in G_0,$ $G_e^e$ has no non-trivial finite normal subgroup; \item $R$ is prime, and there is some $e \in G_0$ such that $\mathcal{O}_e$ is $R$-dense, and $G_e^e$ has no non-trivial finite normal subgroup; \item $R$ is prime, and for every $e \in G_0,$ $\mathcal{O}_e$ is $R$-dense, and $G_e^e$ has no non-trivial finite normal subgroup. \end{enumerate} \end{theorem}